openhealthcare/opal/doc/DEVELOPERS.md

 Plugins can define list schemas.
 They should return a dictionary of lists of models from the list_schemas() method of the plugin class.

+## Defining new flows

+Plugins can define flows.
+They should return a dictionary of flows from the flows() method of the plugin class.

 ## Adding URLS